KaMI-tools-project/KaMi-lib/README.md

 KaMI can be used for different use cases via the unique class `Kami()`.

-To start importing the kami-lib package as follows :
+To start, importing the kami-lib package as follows :

 ```python
 from kami.Kami import Kami